PIZZ'AMICI

 Where Tavern-Style Pizza Comes Back to Its Roots

 Grand Avenue in West Town has a particular quality on weekend evenings: the block hums with a kind of low-key confidence, the sort of neighborhood commercial strip that hasn't yet been smoothed into a dining corridor but is clearly moving in that direction.
-PIZZ'AMICI, which opened at 1215 W Grand Ave in 2024, fits the block's register well.
+PIZZ'AMICI is a Chicago restaurant at 1215 W Grand Ave serving Chicago Tavern-Style Pizza, with a casual price tier and a 4.5 Google rating from 286 reviews.
+It fits the block's register well.
 The signage is modest, the energy inside runs warm rather than loud, and the pizza that comes out of the kitchen is the cracker-thin, tavern-cut style that Chicago's corner bars and neighborhood pizzerias have been producing for decades, long before the city's food press started paying serious attention to it.

 Tavern-style pizza is not the Chicago style that appears on most national food coverage.
 That spotlight tends to go to deep dish, a format built for spectacle and tourist-facing dining rooms downtown.
 Tavern-style, by contrast, is the pizza Chicagoans actually grew up eating: a thin, crisp crust cut into squares rather than triangles, toppings applied edge-to-edge, and a char-to-chew ratio that rewards a cold beer and a long table conversation more than it rewards reverent silence.
 PIZZ'AMICI arrived inside this tradition, not as a reinvention of it.